G3 FAQs

 Yes and no.

 G3 provides tuition assistance if you are under a specific income level – and only for specific educational programs.
-G3 is also a “last dollar” program, which means after other grant aid is taken into consideration first.
-G3 assistance makes up the difference, so if you meet all the eligibility requirements, it would bring your total out-of-pocket costs to $0.
+Additionally, G3 is a “last dollar” program, which means after other grant aid is taken into consideration first, G3 assistance makes up the difference, so if you meet all the eligibility requirements, it would bring your total out-of-pocket costs to $0.

 How does G3 tuition assistance work?